 The Sculpture Agency: promoting contemporary sculpture

-Steve Russell's book of Africa photographs with an introductory text by Tom Flynn will be launched at Pangolin Laonon on Thursday February 28th
+Steve Russell's book of Africa photographs with an introductory text by Tom Flynn was launched at Pangolin London in February

-This month sees the launch of Katonda Wenge, Steve Russell's new book of photographs of Africa, for which Sculpture Agency founder Tom Flynn wrote the introductory essay.
-Steve has built an international reputation as the most sensitive and intuitive photographer of sculpture, a notoriously difficult thing to photograph due the vagaries of ambient light on variably reflecting surfaces and the fact that sculptures invariably offer multiple possible viewpoints.
+Katonda Wenge, Steve Russell's new book of photographs of Africa, is now available, with an introductory essay by Sculpture Agency founder Tom Flynn.
+Steve has built an international reputation as the most sensitive and intuitive photographer of sculpture, a notoriously difficult thing to photograph due the vagaries of ambient light on variably reflecting surfaces and the fact that sculptures generally offer multiple possible viewpoints.

 Steve has collaborated on numerous occasions with the Pangolin bronze foundry in Chalford, Stroud.
 In recent years he has made a number of visits to Uganda to photograph the foundry and workshops set up there by the Ruwenzori Sculpture Foundation, a charitable body established by Pangolin founders Rungwe Kingdon and Claude Koenig that promotes creative dialogue and skill-sharing between African and UK sculptors and craftspeople.

-Thus it is appropriate that Steve's book launch will take place at Pangolin's London gallery at King's Place, Kings Cross on February 28th.
-The publication is altogether well-timed given the current popularity of David Attenborough's stunning TV series on Africa (still available on the BBC iPlayer).
+Thus it was appropriate that Steve's book launch took place at Pangolin's London gallery at King's Place, Kings Cross.
+The publication is altogether well-timed given the popularity of David Attenborough's stunning TV series on Africa.
 Steve has titled his book Katonda Wenge, which means "Oh My God!" in the Luganda language of Uganda.
 That was how one of Steve's portrait subjects responded when he showed her the photo he'd taken of her.

 Sculptor Tom Hackett shows new work at the National Shoe Collection, Northampton, Museum and Art Gallery